SAVE-Point/save-point.github.io/README.md

 This repository contains the static content for the [SAVE/Point website](http://save-point.io).
 The webpage was designed by [Stefano Meschiari](http://www.github.com/stefano-meschiari).

 ## Adding images to the kiosk slideshow
-We are installing iPads to several floors in the department building (currently on 13th, more to follow).
+We are installing iPads to several floors in the department building (currently on 13th floor next to the elevator, more to follow).
 The iPads display a custom-designed dashboard to launch educational activities and games created and managed by our group (you can see the dashboard running in a web browser at http://save-point-dev.herokuapp.com/dashboard/?login=kiosk).